STANDARD TERMS OF ENGAGEMENT

 Limitation of Liability

 11.1 Time Limit: Any claim you may have against us must be filed within two years after the date of the act or omission on which the claim is based.
 Otherwise, the claim cannot be filed and we have no liability for that act or omission or for its consequences (to the extent permitted by law).
 Reference here to “claim” and “the date of act or omission on which the claim is based” have the same meanings as the Limitation Act 2010.
 This time limit overrides the time periods under the Limitation Act 2010, and applies regardless of when any fact relevant to the claim was first discovered or able to be discovered.

-a the amount available to be paid out under any relevant insurance held by us up to a maximum of $5 million; or
+a If an amount is available to be paid out under any relevant insurance held by us in respect of our liability to you, that amount, up to a maximum of $5 million (including interest and costs); or

-b three times the amount of our applicable fee paid to us by you (excluding our office services charge, disbursements and GST).
+b in any other case, an amount equal to the amount of the fees paid by you to us (excluding our office services charge, disbursements and GST).

 12.1 You may terminate at any time: You may terminate our engagement at any time.

 12.2 We may terminate: We may terminate our retainer in any of the circumstances set out in the Law Society's Rules of Conduct and Client Care for Lawyers.
 If we stop work because payment is not received by us within 14 days of issue of our invoice we will have no liability for any loss suffered by you when work is stopped for this reason.